bplmaps/lmec-main-site/content/donate/transit-map-auction.md

 ---
 draft: true
 title: Rename the map of Boston's subway system
-subtitle: Put your name on the map in our November fundraiser
+description: Put your name on the map in our November fundraiser
 ---

 <a class="btn btn-primary btn-primary-outline btn-sm" href="https://lmec.betterworld.org/auctions/transit-fundraiser">Bid on a station name</a>